Under Cover of Darkness

-"Under Cover of Darkness" is a song by American rock band The Strokes.
-The single served as the lead single for their fourth studio album, Angles, and was released online on February 9, 2011 as a free download for 48 hours exclusively.
-It was the first single release from the band in five years, following the release of "You Only Live Once" in 2006.
-"Under Cover of Darkness" received positive reviews, managing to reach BBC Radio 1's A Playlist; before going on to debut at number 47 on the respective chart.
+"Under Cover of Darkness" is a song by the American rock band the Strokes.
+The single served as the lead single for their fourth studio album, Angles, and was released online on February 9, 2011, as a free download for 48 hours exclusively.
+It was the first single release from the band in five years, following "You Only Live Once" in 2006.
+"Under Cover of Darkness" received positive reviews, reaching BBC Radio 1's A Playlist before debuting at number 47 on the respective chart.
 In October 2011, NME placed it at number 133 on its list "150 Best Tracks of the Past 15 Years".

 Music video

 The music video for the song was released on March 2, 2011.
-The video was directed and produced by Warren Fu at Loew's Jersey Theatre in Jersey City, New Jersey on February 17, 2011.
+The video was directed and produced by Warren Fu at Loew's Jersey Theatre in Jersey City, New Jersey, on February 17, 2011.
 The video begins with a clip of the music video for "You Only Live Once", and contains a reference to the song "Last Nite".
-The reference occurs when Julian Casablancas throws his microphone stand (which he also did in the video for "Last Nite") while stating that "everybody's singing the same song for 10 years."
-This led some to believe he was talking about the longevity of arguably the band's most popular single.
-However, in a 2014 interview, Casablancas stated that this line was an opinion of the music business essentially churning out the same old pop music without ever innovating, and not a reference to The Strokes or any particular band.